sagarbarge/IMDB_Schema_Creation/README.md

 IMDB Schema Creation using provided data to allowing efficient storage, retrieval, and analysis of movie-related data.

 # Steps
 - In this assignment, given an Excel file which contains the ERD and data values for an 'IMDB' dataset.
+- Give required data type to every column in excel, before starting work in SQL.
+- Create database, create tables, set relation among the tables using ERD.
 - Using that excel table convert all table data to SQL insertable format using concat.
-- Create database, create tables, set relation among the tables using ERD.
 - Insert all excel table data to SQL database.
 - Check all database, run queries on data.